-An AE with completely missing onset and stop dates, or with the onset date missing and a stop date marked as ongoing or on or after the first dosing date of study drug, will be considered to be treatment emergent.
-In addition, an AE with the onset date missing and incomplete stop date with the same or later month and year (or year alone if month is not recorded) as the first dosing date of study drug will be considered treatment emergent.
+An AE with completely missing onset and stop dates, or with the onset date missing and a stop date marked as ongoing or on or after the first dosing date of study drug for the RDV groups or the protocol Day 1 visit date for the SOC group, will be considered to be treatment emergent.
+In addition, an AE with the onset date missing and incomplete stop date with the same or later month and year (or year alone if month is not recorded) as the first dosing date of study drug will be considered treatment emergent for participants randomized to the RDV groups, and an AE with the onset date missing and incomplete stop date with the same or later month and year (or year alone if month is not recorded) as the protocol Day 1 visit date will be considered treatment emergent for participants randomized to the SOC group.